wp-plugins/display-current-author-on-menu/readme.txt

 == Description ==
 This simple plugin allows users to display current author name on menu after logged in.
 Ideal for  Multi Author Sites.

-Just add [display-author] shortcode to your menu's menu item level and you are good to go.
+Just add [display-author] shortcode to your menu's menu item label and you are good to go.

 == Installation ==
 This section describes how to install the plugin and get it working.